atomjump/loop-server/README.md

 Server: >= 0.9.0

 This should be called at the end of your script to complete all of the parallel_system_call() commands, if your script is a standalone script (i.e. not called via a hook).
-It will hard exit the script after completion.
+It will hard exit the script after completion, and close down the sessions.